-For example, a tenant may pay 12 months rent for a bare plot of land in June 2018.
-The tenant then begins preparing the land for construction and development subsequently commences on the land in September 2018.
-In October 2018, construction has progressed above foundation level and the land is therefore no longer bare land.
-The tenant must notify the landlord of this fact, as the consideration which was previously treated as exempt from VAT must now be treated as standard rated on the value which represents the remaining 8 months of the lease payment.
+For example, a tenant may sign a 10-year lease for a bare plot of land in June 2018, with dates of supply being triggered under Article 26 of the Decree-Law on a monthly basis.
+The tenant then begins preparing the land for construction and then development subsequently commences on the land in September 2018.
+The tenant must notify the landlord that the land is no longer considered as 'bare land' due to the construction and/or civil engineering works.
+The supply of land, which was previously treated as exempt from VAT, must be treated as standard-rated for the remainder of the lease.